seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 ## Option 4: Cloudflare Tunnel Template

-Use Cloudflare Tunnel if the server has no public IP or you do not want to expose inbound `80/443` directly:
+Use Cloudflare Tunnel when the server has no public IP or inbound `80/443` should not be exposed directly:

 ```bash
 cp deploy/public-access/cloudflare-tunnel/config.yml ./cloudflared-config.yml